My goal is to write articles that go against the flow to pique discussion, offer a different perspective and connect

 The plain fact is their gospel is an affront where people are charged upon their ‘conversion.’
-The ‘conversion rate’ is the price you will pay for buying into their man-made doctrines.
+The ‘conversion rate’ is the price for buying into their man-made doctrines.

 As you go, preach, saying, 'The Kingdom of Heaven is at hand!
 Heal the sick, cleanse the lepers, and cast out demons.
 Freely you received, so freely give.
 Don't take any gold, nor silver, nor brass in your money belts. - Matthew 10:7-9